calle256/chat-app/README.md

 # Compilation and running
 ## Windows/mac
 Open the solution file in VisualStudio and run.
+## Linux
+Requirements: Mono

+Compilation: Run the following command in the Git folder:
+`csc *.cs -out:main.exe`
+Then run the main.exe file with:
+`mono main.exe`

 ## Kanban Link
 You can find our Kanban board for the project [here](https://github.com/users/calle256/projects/1)